|On this page…|

 The states that are the immediate children of the parent of the transition path exit (see Exit an Active State).

-The transition action from the final transition segment executes.
+The transition action from the final transition path executes.

 The destination state becomes active (see Enter a State).